jeeberhardt/DCAshund/README.md

 Simulate DCA strategies: Now we're ready to simulate some DCA strategies.
 We'll initialize a DCAshund object, simulate a strategy, and plot the results:

-- The `weights` parameter is a list of values that represent the proportion of each investment in the portfolio.
+- The `weights` parameter represents the proportion of each investment in the portfolio.
 The order of the weights corresponds to the order of the asset data files provided in `merge_stock_data`.
 - The `dca` parameter represents the amount of money invested in each period for the Dollar Cost Averaging strategy.
 - The `entry_fee` parameter represents the transaction fees associated with buying assets, expressed as a proportion of the transaction amount.